The Church of Jesus Christ of Latter-day Saints in Canada: Beyond Alberta and today

 A branch of the church was organized in Edmonton in 1933, with the Edmonton Stake established in 1960.
 The Calgary Stake was established in 1953.
 In 1960, Alberta resident N. Eldon Tanner was called as a church general authority; he became a member of the Quorum of the Twelve Apostles in 1962 and a member of the First Presidency in 1963.

 In 1998, a temple was announced for Edmonton and in December 1999 church president Gordon B. Hinckley dedicated the Edmonton Alberta Temple.
 In 2008, a temple was announced for Calgary by church president Thomas S. Monson.
 The Calgary Alberta Temple was dedicated in October 2012.

 As of December 31, 2021, the LDS Church reported 199,534 members, 53 stakes, 352 wards, 4 districts, 147 branches, 6 missions, 9 temples, and 152 Family History Centers in Canada.

+As of 2024, the LDS Church has 502 congregations in 322 locations in Canada.

 In Canada, the church's Aid Fund donated C$185,000 to a newly rebuilt food bank in Medicine Hat, Alberta in February 2022.
 The money will help fund one commercial and two teaching kitchens in the Root Cellar Food and Wellness Hub.

 In October 2022, the church's charitable practices attracted media coverage from the Canadian Broadcasting Corporation's The Fifth Estate, which reported that the Canadian LDS Church had funneled almost C$1 billion over the past 15 years into the LDS Church's US-based Brigham Young University, rather than supporting charitable activities in Canada.
 The majority of these funds came from tithing of church members who tithe ten percent of their income.
 Under Canadian tax law, the Canadian LDS Church qualifies for tax-free status as a charitable entity.
-Canadian charities are allowed to donate to foreign charities and universities on the condition that those institutions are registered as "qualified donees" with the Canadian Revenue Agency.
+Canadian charities are allowed to donate to foreign charities and universities on the condition that those institutions are registered as "qualified donees" with the Canada Revenue Agency.